amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

     ...
 </pre>

 In the pre-build section, we have to update the line that gets the commit tag.
-Depending on the initiator, the environent variable changes.
+Depending on the initiator, the environment variable changes.
 You'll either use CODEBUILD_RESOLVED_SOURCE_VERSION or CODEBUILD_SOURCE_VERSION.
 <pre>
 ...
 phases: